taih304/Linux-Shell/Physical layer/OS overview.md

 * Semaphores: Accessing resource continuously from multiple tasks
 * Mutex: Synchronize resource accessing using Mutual Exclusion
-# Linux distribution

-A Linux distribution has a preselected kernel version and a root filesystem with a preselected set of libraries, utilities and applications.

 # Embedded Linux

 Embedded Linux is the usage of the Linux kernel and various open-source components in embedded systems.

 **Embedded Linux vs Desktop Linux**

-Desktop Linux are Ubuntu, Gentoo, Debian,...
-But these Dekstop Linux are not well suited for embedded system.
+Desktop Linux, which are also **Linux distribution**, are Ubuntu, Gentoo, Debian,...
+But these Dekstop Linux are not well suited for embedded system and hard to customize.
+Those Linux distribution have a preselected kernel version and a root filesystem with a preselected set of libraries, utilities and applications.

 EMAC OE linux is an Embedded Linux.
 EMAC OE is EMAC's standard Linux distribution, based on the OpenEmbedded build framework for embedded Linux systems.